tconbeer/harlequin-web/src/docs/config-file.md

 ## Config File Discovery

-Harlequin will automatically search the current directory and the user's home directory (`~`) for files named either `.harlequin.toml` or `pyproject.toml`.
-If it finds multiple files, it will merge the contents of those files, with the current directory taking precedence over the home directory.
+Harlequin loads config files from the following locations.
+If it finds multiple files, it merges them, with items listed first taking priority:

+    1. The file located at the path provided by the `--config-path` CLI option (see below).
+    2. Files named `harlequin.toml`, `.harlequin.toml`, or `pyproject.toml` in the current working directory.
+    3. Files named `harlequin.toml`, `.harlequin.toml`, or `config.toml` in the user's default config directory, in the `harlequin` subdirectory.
+For example:
+        - Linux: `$XDG_CONFIG_HOME/harlequin/config.toml` or `~/.config/harlequin/config.toml`
+        - Mac: `~/Library/Application Support/harlequin/config.toml`
+        - Windows: `~\AppData\Local\harlequin\config.toml`
+    4. Files named `harlequin.toml`, `.harlequin.toml`, or `pyproject.toml` in the user's home directory (`~`).

+### Custom Config Path

-Alternatively, you can specify a custom path to a config file by invoking Harlequin with the `--config-path` option:
+You can specify a custom path to a config file by invoking Harlequin with the `--config-path` option:

 ```bash
 harlequin --config-path /path/to/my/file.toml